-IDOE x Cambridge Grant: FAQs
+IDOE Cambridge Grant: FAQs

-What is the IDOE grant?
+What is the IDOE Cambridge Grant?

-The IDOE Grant provides funding for Indiana-accredited K–12 public, charter, and private schools to implement at least one Cambridge course in math, science, or select quantitative reasoning.
-Approved schools can receive up to $20,000 per year for two years (2025–26 and 2026–27), with funding managed by the Indiana Department of Education.
+The IDOE Cambridge Grant provides funding for Indiana-accredited K–12 public, charter, and private schools to implement at least one Cambridge math, science, or Thinking Skills course.

 The grant aims to expand access to high-quality STEM education and improve student outcomes in math and science.
 Schools must submit an application, consider long-term sustainability, and outline how they will use Cambridge curriculum and resources to support their goals.